Possible evolution of feather distribution and feather types based on current knowledge, counter clockwise from bottom left (not to scale):

 Confuciusornithid grade (represented by Confuciusornis sanctus) - Had primaries and secondaries, naked fingers, and pennaceous feathers all over body.
 Retained long leg feathers, though not as exaggerated as in more basal paravians.
 It is unknown if tertials were present.
 Confuciusornithids had beaked snouts, but these evolved independently from those of modern birds.
 Some specimens (probably males) had a pair of long ribbon-shaped tail feathers.

 Enantiornithine grade (represented by Shanweiniao cooperorum) - Had pennaceous feathers all over body, usually including the snout (which is beaked, half beaked or naked in some taxa).
 Also had alulas, which more basal maniraptors usually lacked.
 At least some retained long leg feathers, though not as exaggerated as in more basal paravians.
 Most didn't have a tail fan, but either had no long retrices at all or a pair of ribbon-shaped tail feathers similar to that of confuciusornithids, though generally not as long.
-Shanweiniao cooperorum is known to have had a "tail fan" (different from the tail fans of ornithurines), with four ribbon tail feathers instead of two.
+Shanweiniao cooperorum is known to have had a "tail fan" (different from the tail fans of ornithurines), with at least four ribbon tail feathers instead of two.

-Euornithines (represented by Passer domesticus) - Pennaceous feathers all over body, except the beaked snout in neornithines and usually scaly lower legs.
+Euornithines (represented by Passer domesticus) - Pennaceous feathers all over body, except the beaked snout in neornithines and usually scaly feet.
 The feathering of the legs is variable, however, and ranges from mostly naked to fully feathered.
 Loss of long leg feathers.
 Have primaries, secondaries, tertials, alulas, and tail fans.

 I have not included the scansoriopterygids, although they do preserve some integument.
 Only two scansor taxa are known so far.
 One, Scansoriopteryx heilmanni, had scales underneath its long tail (but I've seen it suggested that these scales are actually from the legs) with downy feathers on the wings, body, and tail.
 (It's a juvenile, so its adult feathers are unknown.)
 The other, Epidexipteryx hui, had long ribbon-like tail feathers on its short tail and some pennaceous feathers on the body, but doesn't appear to preserve any wing feathers.
 Some say that Epidexipteryx might actually be the adult form of Scansoriopteryx, with the tail shortening as the animal reaches maturity.
 (This isn't as far fetched as it sounds, as the juveniles of some Mesozoic birds, such as confuciusornithids, had longer tails than the adults.)
 With all these uncertainties, it's difficult to figure out how the integument of scansors were arranged and their exact placement in the coelurosaur tree.